 The Norwalk River Watershed Association serves as a guardian of the watershed, voicing concerns about threats to the area’s environment through pollution, development, legislation and regulation.
 NRWA frequently submits comments and suggestions on proposed development of or new regulations related to the watershed.

-Recent comments regarding state projects/policies that affect our watershed:
+Recent comments regarding state and local projects/policies that affect our watershed:

 WPC Draft State Water Plan, November 2017